 Electric shock therapy is a procedure in which electrodes are placed on the head and a high voltage is established through the head inducing a high electrical current through the entire brain while the patient is under general anesthesia.
 This electrical stimulation causes a typical generalized tonic-clonic seizure, which typically lasts around sixty seconds and is intended to “reset” the brain to alleviate mental health disorders.

-Patients undergo ECT to treat severe mental health issues (the most common include depression, schizophrenia, and bipolar disorder) which have been unresponsive to other treatment modalities.
+Patients undergo ECT to treat severe mental health issues which have been unresponsive to other treatment modalities.

 Many ECT patients experience memory loss immediately after the procedure, with information returning eventually over time.
 However, it is possible that memory loss will last for a long time.
 It can even be permanent, having a dramatic effect on careers or interpersonal relationships.

 Other potential long-term side effects of ECT include loss of ambition and creativity.
 Emotional responses may feel dampened, and you might find that you are no longer interested in things that you were before.
 Lingering cognitive difficulties may occur, with some patients having a harder time concentrating or processing added information after treatment.

 There are several key differences between the TMS, which is practiced at Neurotherapeutix, and ECT.

 Unlike ECT, which applies electricity to the entire brain, our TMS uses advanced functional MRI (fMRI) technology that allows us to create a personalized treatment plan, precisely targeting dysfunctional brain circuits.
 Magnetic stimulation induces a highly targeted electric field in specific regions in the brain identified by sophisticated brain mapping computations.
 Study has found that fMRI guided TMS produces positive results in 90% of cases, while the success rate of electroconvulsive therapy is closer to 50%.